kelley-sharp/app-reviews/README.md

-# Runway Coding Challenge
+# App Reviews Coding Challenge

-This is a ~3-hour coding challenge that fetches the past 48 hours of RSS reviews from an app in the app store.
+This is a coding challenge that fetches the past 48 hours of RSS reviews from an app in the app store.

 ## How It Works